cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 #### completed
 * Data type: boolean
-* Content: Logical value which shows if the _dogu_ step is completely finished
+* Content: Logical value which shows if the *dogu step* is completely finished
-* Example: ``true``
+* Example: `true`

 ### Section 'admin'
-The properties set here, except for _adminGroup_, are only relevant, if an "embedded" user backend is used.
+The properties set here, except for *"adminGroup"*, are only relevant, if an "embedded" user backend is used.
 Otherwise the settings of the external user backend take effect.

 Object name: _admin_